FIRST OF ALL:

 Hello from Kent!

 Regarding that bio, I would like to thank my mom for writing it…just kidding!
-But I seriously would like to thank my parents, Vernon and Elizabeth Smith (now in heaven), for their unwavering support and encouragement of my music career.
+But I seriously would like to thank both of my parents (now in heaven), for their unwavering support and encouragement of my music career (plus anything else I was passionate about, which is a lot to keep up with).
 They were incredibly awesome parents and human beings.
 So, in that sense, they really did “write my bio.”

 On the topic of gratitude, I’d like to mention my son here.
 I don’t share details, or even vague or general info about him in my online stuff, for the protection of his privacy, obviously.
 But let me tell you, that guy is the true light and love of my life.